insure logo

 The cost of storage insurance varies significantly based on the value of the items you store inside.
 For example, if you have $10,000 worth of items in storage, you could pay anywhere from $8 to $38 for your insurance.
 It all depends on what you store inside.

-Below, we take the average rates for MiniCo, one of the largest companies in the U.S. for storage unit insurance.
+As an example, below are the average rates advertised by MiniCo, one of the largest companies in the U.S. for storage unit insurance.
+Rates from other companies will vary.

 Coverage limit Average price per month